 When the votes were tallied in Greenbelt on Primary Day, April 7, Republican Audrey Scott and Democrat Steny Hoyer were the winning candidates (see unofficial results below.
 They will face each other in the May 19 general election for the Fifth Congressional District seat vacated by the illness of Congresswoman Gladys Noon Spellman.
-Hover cantured 29% of the ty delegate, did surprisingly well

 Hoyer captured 29% of the Greenbelt vote (718) and 31% (14,013) in the District.
-Close behind Hoyer was Reuben Spellman who garnered 25.5% (630) in Greenbelt and 27% (12,384) in the District.
+Close behind Hoyer was Reuben Spellman who garnered 25.5% (630) in Greenbelt and 27% (12,364) in the District.
 Finishing in third place was Edward Conroy with 478 Greenbelt votes and 6,152 District votes.
 The fourth slot went to Stewart Bainum who collected 358 Greenbelt votes and 5,858 District votes.